 The golden rule: health over "streaks"

 If you also take medications, there is one rule that should stay simple: follow the medication instructions first.
 If a prescription says to take it with food, do that.
 If your clinician has told you to avoid taking a supplement on an empty stomach, listen to that advice before you optimize around fasting.
+And if you're coming off an extended fast, your refeeding window is when most supplements should go.

 The science of absorption: why context matters